 Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

-- High school graduates or those with a GED certificate
+- High school graduates or those with a high school equivalency (GED, HiSET, or TASC) certificate

 - Applicants who have completed a home-school course of study.
 (These students will need to furnish the following documentation in support of their admission application.)